 Better yet, reuse your aluminium foil as much as you can.
 If you’ve used it to cover a bowl in the fridge or wrapped your sandwiches, it’s good to use again as long as it’s not got food on.

-I like to give my used aluminium foil a quick rinse, let it dry, then fold it up in the kitchen drawer ready to go again as good as new!
+I like to give my used aluminium foil a quick rinse or wipe with an eco friendly sponge, let it dry, then fold it up in the kitchen drawer ready to go again as good as new!

 Make sure you read this blog post too to see how sustainable aluminium is.